Do you have the next big technology break through?

 Who should attend

-This course is customized for corporate venture officers, startups, those who would like to develop or strengthen entrepreneurship in their corporation, and aspiring entrepreneurs interested in starting their own company from a technology product or service idea.
+This program is designed for academic scientists, healthcare professionals, corporate venture officers, startups, and those who would like to develop or strengthen a climate of entrepreneurship in their corporation or aspiring entrepreneurs interested in starting their own company from a technology product or service idea.
 Teams of entrepreneurs are encouraged to participate together or individually.

 What you will learn